liisital/bioinformatic-filtering/README.md

 This project contains filtering scripts for quality control of raw sequenses, pair merging, dereplication, chimera removal, clustering and blastn steps.
 The input requires fastq files of raw sequences.

-The script was used for Linux Ubuntu 7.
+The script was developed on Linux CentOS 7.